[Editor’s note: This story was previously published in December 2018. It has since been updated and republished.]

 The big marijuana stock bubble has already popped.
 The cannabis craze swept through markets in mid-2018 after Constellation Brands poured $4 billion into Canopy Growth.
 That pushed pot stocks mainstream, and everyone and their best friend bought in.

-Ever since, marijuana stocks have gradually slid lower.
-But, sentiment has normalized to a more realistic and less euphoric level, while pot stocks are generally starting to find their footing at key technical levels.
-For example, CGC stock is stabilizing around $30, while TLRY stock has found solid support at level just below $100.
+Marijuana stocks then gradually slid lower.
+Afterwards, sentiment normalized to a more realistic and less euphoric level, while pot stocks generally started to find their footing at key technical levels.

 As such, it increasingly looks like the pot stock bubble has already popped, and we are now in the post-pop phase.
 This inherently implies more stability going forward.